KR (men's basketball)

 The KR men's basketball team, commonly known as KR or KR Basket, is a professional basketball club based in Reykjavík, Iceland.
 It is the men's basketball department of Knattspyrnufélag Reykjavíkur (English: Reykjavík Football Club) multi-sport club.
 It has won the Icelandic championship eighteen times, the most national championships in the men's top-tier league history.
+It won a record 6 national championships in a row from 2014 to 2019.

+Recent history

-It won a record 6 national champions in a row from 2014 to 2019.
-In 2017 the club played in FIBA Europe Cup for the first time since 2008.
+In 2017, the team played in FIBA Europe Cup for the first time since 2008.

 In March 2023, the team was relegated to the second-tier 1. deild karla for the first time in its history.
+A year later, it finished first in 1. deild karla and gained promotion back to the Úrvalsdeild.

+Reserve team

 KR has a men's reserve team that plays in the amateur level Icelandic 3rd-tier Division II and the Icelandic basketball cup, called KR-b.
 It is also affiliated with Knattspyrnufélag Vesturbæjar.